Skyscanner/backpack/packages/bpk-component-chip/docs/migrating-from-v3-to-v4.md

 Prior to `v4`, selectable/toggleable chips were something of a hack, by using a non-dismissible chip and changing the `type` prop from `neutral` to `primary` when the chip was pressed.

-Now, this is properly supported with a first-class API, and the component is correctly marked up with the correct accessibility role.
+Now, this is properly supported with a first-class API, and the component is marked up with the correct accessibility role.

 #### Original